top of page

 FIEO (Federation of Indian Export Organisations)

-Helps connect you directly to overseas buyers through trade fairs, exhibitions, and business matchmaking services.
+This organization helps connect you directly to overseas buyers through trade fairs, exhibitions, and business matchmaking services.

 Private platforms (Amazon Global, Alibaba, etc.)

-Perfect if you want to test demand for consumer products like handicrafts or organic tea through online selling.
+These platforms are perfect if you want to test demand for consumer products like handicrafts or organic tea through online selling.
 Here, customer reviews on similar products can give you fresh insights.

 Choosing the Right Product Category For Export